Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Hawking-Like Radiation as Tunneling Beyond the Semiclassical Approximation

 One can expand the action $\mathbf{S}$ of the tunneling particle in the powers of $\hbar$ as follows

-where $n=1,2,...$ is the counter.
-In Eq. \eqref{actionhbar} the semiclassical term is $\mathbf{S}_{0}$ while the other terms with the powers of $\hbar$ are the quantum corrections to this semiclassical value.
-Now, we can substitute Eq. \eqref{actionhbar} in Eq. \eqref{kggee1} and then equate $\hbar$ powers on both sides to achieve an interesting result as follows
+where $n=1,2,...$ is the counter, and the semiclassical approximation is $\mathbf{S}_{0}$.
+So, in the semiclassical approximation, one only considers $\mathbf{S}_{0}$ while the other terms with the powers of $\hbar$ as the quantum corrections to this semiclassical value would be neglected.
+Hence, in this case, from \eqref{eq51} we can find